skandix/ctfhookup/README.md

-# ctfhookup - (ctftime_upcomming_webhook)
+# ctfhookup🪝📅- (ctftime_upcomming_webhook)

-script to push new upcomming events from ctftime to a discord webook.
+> Not the CTF dating app you had hoped for.

+Script to Generate "Custom" ICS files and Notice about upcomming ctf Events through webhooks.

 ## WHY?
-Reasons being mostly lazy, and that I want to be able to filter it for only Jeporady events or only Attack and Defense events, and vice versa for only getting
+Reasons being mostly lazy.

 ## INSTALL
 ### pipenv